jbakse/site_builder/docs/turtles/index.md

 /::

-The Cartesian system works well for drawing a square, but the Cartesian code for the star is awkward and unclear.
+In the examples above, the Cartesian system works well for drawing a square, but the Cartesian code for the star is awkward and unclear.
 Changing the star's position or size would take a lot of work.
+Work should be done by computers, not programmers.
 With turtle graphics, the code that draws the star mirrors how we might describe the figure.
 It is a more natural expression of the idea and will be easier to modify.

 <!-- ::: js-lab
 /turtles/sketches/turtle_star.js
 /:: -->

-Both frameworks can be used to draw a square or star; we are not _forced_ to draw specific things by either framework, but the way of thinking encouraged by the frameworks is different.
+Both frameworks can be used to draw a square or star; we are not [_forced_](https://en.wikipedia.org/wiki/Technological_determinism) to draw specific things by either framework, but the way of thinking encouraged by the frameworks is different.
+Just as working directly with pixels encourages different forms than working with higher-level drawing APIs, working with Turtle Graphics encourages yet other forms.

 Turtles are often used to draw spirograph-like figures and recursive trees.

 ::: js-lab
-/turtles/sketches/turtle_spiralgraph.js
+/turtles/sketches/turtle_spirograph.js
 /::

 ::: js-lab